Archive - News Article

 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-â€˘ XAVIER GARCIA MOYA, 37, of 2605 Dow, was arrested Tuesday on a charge of driving while license suspended/invalid with a previous conviction.
+â€˘ JEANNETTA RAMEY HERNANDEZ, 44, of 1106 S. Birdwell, was arrested Tuesday on a warrant from another agency and charges of driving while license suspended/invalid with a previous conviction and failure to appear.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Monday and 7 a.m. today:

 â€˘ SONIA RENEE STRAUGHTER, 47, of 1500 Tucson, was arrested Monday on a warrant for theft â€“ more than $50 and less than $500.

 â€˘ ESPERANZA GARZA, 42, of 601 N.W.
 Fifth St., was arrested Monday on a charge of driving while license suspended/invalid â€“ no insurance.